fooSynaptic/BERT_classifer_trial/README.md

 Just run launch.sh then the fine-tune process will intial.

 Please modify the path from launch.sh and the path of out_dir in the run_classfier.py script

+If you want to do the inference, you need to prepare the test file and open do_predict in run_classfier.py.

+Script predict_eval.py may help you evaluate the inference result.